jdilly/GPU-Jupyterhub/README.md

 This repo contains the docker-compose.yml for defining the dependencies to run a Jupyter Hub Docker container that spawns Jupyter Lab instances that can use the GPU.
 It's forked from [this repo](https://github.com/whlteXbread/GPU-Jupyterhub), with the following changes:

 - get rid of unnecessary options
+- move to SQLite instead of Postgres (no need for another container)
 - update CUDA, tini, Miniconda, Jupyter, TensorFlow, etc.
 - deactivate SSL (I use a reverse proxy)
 - add/remove packages and dependencies to my liking